Mathilde-Def/nirs_calibration_nutrient_iceland/R scripts/README.md

 Faecal samples were collected in the Eastern Highlands of Iceland across three time points during the growing season (early, peak, and late).
 Samples were obtained from three tundra herbivore species: **sheep**, **reindeer**, and **pink-footed goose**.

 Sample preparation steps:
-- Fresh faeces were milled and pressed into Ø15 mm tablets under 4 tons of pressure.
+- Fresh faeces were dried at 40ºC, milled and pressed into Ø15 mm tablets under 4 tons of pressure.
 - Tablets were dried at 40ºC and stored in a desiccator before scanning.
 - Spectral data were collected and paired with laboratory-measured nutrient concentrations for model calibration.